Vera Inber: Legacy

 Inber is best known for her literary works on the Siege of Leningrad where she served as a war correspondent.

 Her most acclaimed work, The Pulkovo Meridian (1943) is regarded as “one of the best long poems on the theme of war in Soviet literature”, and earned her the Stalin Prize in 1946.

-Inber was also awarded the Stalin Prize in 1946 for Almost Three Years (1945) (Also known as Leningrad Diary, in English), a collection of essays also based on her experiences during the Siege.
+Inber was also awarded the Stalin Prize in 1946 for Almost Three Years (1945), a collection of essays also based on her experiences during the Siege.

 Her earlier work, A Place in the Sun (1928), gained international recognition and was translated into Swedish and Finnish.

+Ukrainian composer Valentina Ramm used Inber’s text for her composition Five Nights and Days: Funeral Stanzas, opus 7.